About Our Scholarships

 Entering students complete an application form and submit high school transcripts, class stranding information, and college admissions test scores (SAT or ACT).
 In addition students write a letter to the Foundation's Scholarship Committee describing how they have become familiar with the technology and careers in the pulp and paper industry and how they will continue to pursue these opportunities during their course of study at UMaine.

-Students awarded first-year scholarships are typically in the top 15% of their high school class, have a combined SAT score of 1100+, are the recipients of academic honors, participate in extracurricular activities, and possess excellent verbal and written communication skills.
+Students awarded first-year scholarships are typically in the top 15% of their high school class, have a combined SAT score of 1100+, are the recipients of academic honors, participate in leadership and extracurricular activities, and possess excellent verbal and written communication skills.

 The application deadline for first-year scholarships is December 31st, applications will continue to be accepted after that date as long as funds are available.